e4och/node-express-101/README.md

+# Node.js & Express.js for Hackers 101 Notes

+**Made with ❤️ by Enoch**

+Welcome to **Node.js & Express.js for Hackers 101 Notes**, a comprehensive guide designed to provide a solid foundation in Node.js and Express.js from a security perspective.
+This project is geared towards beginners and security enthusiasts who want to dive deeper into backend technologies and understand the nuances of web application security.

+## What You’ll Learn

+- **Basics of Node.js**: Understand the core concepts of Node.js, its asynchronous nature, and how it differs from traditional server-side technologies.
+- **Express.js Fundamentals**: Learn about Express.js, the de facto standard for Node.js web applications, and how to create robust and scalable web servers.
+- **Practical Examples**: Explore real-world examples and code snippets that illustrate key concepts and best practices.

+## Why This Project?

+This project was created to help bridge the gap between theoretical knowledge and practical application.
+As a security enthusiast, I’ve compiled these notes to provide a beginner-friendly yet detailed resource for anyone interested in web and application security.
+My goal is to make these concepts accessible and easy to understand, ensuring that you can apply them effectively in your own projects.

 # PREREQUISITES

 Before delving into advanced JavaScript topics such as Node.js and Express.js, it is essential to establish a strong foundation in fundamental JavaScript concepts.
 This will not only enhance your comprehension of these advanced topics but also streamline the learning process.